Graph-based Time Series Clustering for End-to-End Hierarchical Forecasting: Experiments

-We now proceed to analyze the clusters extracted by \gls{method} on the \gls{cer} and \gls{air} datasets.
+We analyze clusters extracted by \gls{method} on the \gls{cer} and \gls{air} datasets.
 Ideally, we would like to cluster customers w.r.t.\ their consumption patterns in the first case, and to partition air quality monitoring stations w.r.t.\ the different dynamics and regions of the dataset.
-As discussed in Sec.~\ref{sec:end-to-end-cbaf}, \gls{method} learns the cluster assignments by minimizing the forecasting error at each level of the hierarchy in an end-to-end fashion.
-This form of self-supervision rewards, then, the formation of clusters that results in aggregates that are easy to predict and, at the same time are formed by taking the graph structure into account.
-In this context, we configure \gls{method} to learn $3$ hierarchical cluster assignments and show the results of the training procedure in Fig.~\ref{fig:clusters}.
-The results show that, in both scenarios, the proposed approach is able to extract meaningful clusters with aggregates exhibiting different patterns.
-Each level of the hierarchy corresponds to progressively smoother dynamics.
-Notably, the assignments are learned by simply minimizing the forecasting error at each level~(see Sec.~\ref{sec:forecasting-reconciliation}) given the graph-based regularization in Eq.~\ref{eq:graph-reg}.
+As discussed in Sec.~\ref{sec:end-to-end-cbaf}, \gls{method} learns the cluster assignments by minimizing the forecasting error at each level of the hierarchy end-to-end.
+This form of self-supervision rewards, then, the formation of clusters that result in aggregates that are easy to predict and that, at the same time, are formed by taking the graph structure into account~(Eq.~\ref{eq:graph-reg}).
+We configure \gls{method} to learn $3$ hierarchical cluster assignments and show the result of the procedure in Fig.~\ref{fig:clusters}.
+In both scenarios, \gls{method} extracts meaningful clusters with aggregates exhibiting different patterns.
+In particular, each level corresponds to progressively smoother dynamics.
+Appendix~\ref{a:clusters} provides a spatial visualization of the clustered nodes for the AQI dataset.